ag2816/TorontoWalks/README.md

 ![](https://github.com/ag2816/TorontoWalks/blob/master/docs/images/CosineSimilarityDemo.png)

-The image below, the "sentences" are "points of interest" and the formula is measuring similarity between terms like build century, poi type (art, building or plaque) and words used in the name, style or category)
+In the image below, the "sentences" represent "points of interest" and the formula is measuring similarity between terms like build century, poi type (art, building or plaque) and words used in the name, style or category)

 ![](https://github.com/ag2816/TorontoWalks/blob/master/docs/images/CosineSimilarityVectorSpaceDemo.png)